Navigating the Warped Realities of Generative AI

 The popularity of Generative AI imagery has spread worldwide, as evidenced by the viral photorealistic deep fake of French president Emmanuel Macron’s arrest amidongoing protests in the country.
 While these fake images are often created for satirical purposes, these can fuel public panic and create confusion or distrust.

 The creation of fake Generative AI imagery is not limited to the political sphere.
-Other examples include content depicting UFOs and aliens in a variety of contexts: on Mars, meeting the Pope, or even President Joe Biden appearing as an alien himself.
+Other examples include content depicting UFOs and aliens in various contexts: on Mars, meeting the Pope, or even President Joe Biden appearing as an alien himself.
 The latter iteration, which features manipulated video and voice technologies, could be used to spread false information about the President and undermine public confidence in the government.

 The ease with which both the prompts and images can be created reinforces concerns about the misuse of the technology.
-In our example, the generated content could be used to disseminate false information about the occurrence of an oil spill in Hawaii, which could then create outrage, boycotts and more.
-Additionally, if these images were then later debunked, they would prevent the public from trusting similar situations received in the future.
+In our example, the generated content could be used to disseminate false information about the occurrence of an oil spill in Hawaii, which could then create outrage, boycotts, and more.
+Additionally, if these images were later debunked, they would prevent the public from trusting similar situations that will be received in the future.
 We have entered an information environment where Generative AI has enabled threat actors to effortlessly create countless variations of events, turning violence, war crimes, and disasters into media-rich, distorted narratives with nothing more than a well-crafted prompt.

 LEGAL AND SECURITY IMPLICATIONS